johannesugb/johannesugb.github.io/_posts/2026-03-23-mesh-shaders-for-tessellation.md

 In its current form, amplification/task and mesh shaders do not appear to me as being a universal replacement for hardware tessellation.
 The primary limitations stem from payload handling and task shader constraints:
 - A task shader workgroup can have only one payload.
 - Only the first lane of a workgroup is allowed to declare how many mesh shader instances to spawn for the entire workgroup.
-(See [SPIR-V registry](https://github.khronos.org/SPIRV-Registry/extensions/EXT/SPV_EXT_mesh_shader.html) regarding `EmitMeshTasksEXT`, and the [DirectX specification](https://github.com/microsoft/DirectX-Specs/blob/master/d3d/MeshShader.md) regarding `MeshPayload`).
+(See [SPIR-V registry](https://github.khronos.org/SPIRV-Registry/extensions/EXT/SPV_EXT_mesh_shader.html) regarding `EmitMeshTasksEXT`, and the [DirectX specification](https://github.com/microsoft/DirectX-Specs/blob/master/d3d/MeshShader.md) regarding `DispatchMesh` intrinsic).
 - Smaller workgroup sizes typically underutilize GPU parallelism.
 - Payload size is expected to remain small (e.g., less than 236 or 108 bytes, as suggested in [Using Mesh Shaders for Professional Graphics](https://developer.nvidia.com/blog/using-mesh-shaders-for-professional-graphics/) by Christoph Kubisch).